abhcoide/b2s-designer/README.md

+# Unofficial Improvements

+I forked this for personal use.
+This version contains a few bug fixes and quality of life improvements.

 # B2S (Backglass 2nd Screen) Designer

 It allows you to edit and create directB2S backglasses for the [B2S.Server](https://github.com/vpinball/b2s-backglass) using a "WYSIWYG" editor.